 18. Major Cafeteria Violation: Throwing food/food fight.

 19. Criminal Mischief: Damage to school or another person’s property as a result of intentional or reckless behavior.

 20. Violation of NYS Fire Code: The lighting of any combustible material within the school building or causing a false alarm.

 21. Tobacco Use: Use or possession of tobacco or tobacco related products including, but not limited to: E-cigarettes, (Vapes & Juuls), matches, lighters or imitation tobacco products on school grounds or at a school sponsored function.
 (The district reserves the right to test any and all electronic cigarette – vape/vape pens – units and/or pods for marijuana or other drugs that violate the school code of conduct.)

 22. Reckless driving: Inappropriate speed, squealing tires, abrupt braking, disregarding traffic signs or any other act which may interfere with free and proper use of school parking lots or driveways.

 24. Insubordination 1st degree: Refusal to follow a reasonable request made by an administrator, Dean of Students or School Resource Officer.
-(4th cell phone violation.)
+(Includes electronic device misuse.)